Skip to content

 • If you increase the rollout from 10% to 20%, the same 10% will remain enabled, plus a new, additional 10% of users will be added to the enabled group.

-• If you lower the rollout from 20% back down to 10%, only the original 10% of users will remain enabled.
+• If you lower the rollout from 20% to 10%, only the original 10% of users will remain enabled.

-This strategy helps ensure that users are shown a consistent experience in your app, and don’t flip-flop back and forth across sessions.
-Of course, disabling a feature down to 0% will remove all users from the feature flag, which is helpful in case you discover a bug or need to disable the feature altogether.
+This strategy helps ensure that users are shown a consistent experience in your app and don’t flip-flop back and forth across sessions.
+Of course, disabling a feature down to 0% will remove all users from the feature flag, which is helpful if you discover a bug or need to disable the feature altogether.

 Can I create a segment of users who are currently in a feature flag?